carbonplan/blog/posts/buffer-update-two.md

   <ReversalsTable />
   <TableCaption number={1}>
     Magnitude of credits and source of current information on wildfire reversals that have burned six of California's forest carbon offset projects.
+Magnitude denominated in units of million tCO₂.
 We know about the status of reversals from three different sources: reversals verified by the California Air Resources Board (3 projects), reversals with project paperwork quantifying the magnitude of pending carbon losses (2 projects), and new reporting on the possible termination of ACR260.

   </TableCaption>
 </Figure>